 - Have food brought to you.
 Try not to leave the room except to use the bathroom.

-- Use a face mask when you see your health care provider and anytime other people are in the same room with you.
+- Use a well-fitting face mask or respirator that fits well over your nose and mouth without gaps when you see your health care provider and anytime other people are in the same room with you.

 - Wash your hands many times a day with soap and running water for at least 20 seconds.
 If soap and water are not easily available, you should use an alcohol-based hand sanitizer that contains at least 60% alcohol.